 Once you go gluten-free, it's likely that friends and relatives may try to cook for you.
 Don't let them realistically, unless you trust that person to avoid all gluten ingredients and cross contamination (i.e., unless they're also eating gluten-free or they hold professional chef or dietitian credentials), you're better off bringing your own food to social events.
 As you know by now, this diet has a ridiculously steep learning curve it's not something a friend can master overnight.

 I started bringing my own food to social gatherings years ago, and I've found it allows me to focus on the company rather than on my fears of getting glutened.
-If you want, bring a dish to share, but fill your plate first, since cross contamination from other guests can be a risk.
+If you want, bring a dish to share, but fill your plate first, since cross contamination from other guests can be a risk (most people wouldn't think twice about using a spoon from the bread crumb-covered casserole in your safe vegetable dish).

 You can find additional tips (and some emotional support for this, since it's really hard to manage!) in my article on gluten-free food made by friends or relatives.